aneskurtovic/ColourGameRGB/README.md

-# IgraBojaRGB
+# ColourGame
-Zanimljiva igrica za vježbanje RGB boja
+Interesting game for practicing RGB colours!

-Cilj je pogoditi traženu RGB kombinaciju od 3 ili 6 ponuđenih polja.
+Goal is to guess desired RGB colour combination with 3 to 6 offered fields.
-Postoje dvije težine: Hard(6 polja) Easy(3 polja)
+There are two difficulty levels: Hard(6 fields) and Easy(3 fields)

-Igrica izrađena tokom kursa "The Web Developer Bootcamp" od Colt Steela kojeg možete pronaći na Udemyu. https://www.udemy.com/course/the-web-developer-bootcamp/
+Game was made during the course "The Web Developer Bootcamp" authored by Colt Steela which you can find on Udemy. https://www.udemy.com/course/the-web-developer-bootcamp/

-Tehnologije korištene:
+Technologies used:
 - HTML5
-- CSS
+- CSS3
 - Javascript

 Live demo: https://aneskurtovic.github.io/IgraBojaRGB/